teuton-software/teuton/docs/learn/example-02-config.md

 In this section we define targets using keywords: target, run, expect and get.

-* **get** keyword is used to read param from configuracion file.
-It's posible personalize tests separated for every case.
+* **get** keyword is used to read params from configuracion file.
+It's posible personalize tests with diferent values for every case.

-> Localhost's OS must be GNU/Linux (any other compatible OS) because the command used is `id david`.
+> NOTE: In this example, localhost's OS must be GNU/Linux (any other compatible OS) because the command used is `id david`.

 ## Main execution block